Puzzle & Dragons Z + Super Mario Bros. Edition: Plot

-In Puzzle & Dragons Z, the player takes the role of a prospective young Dragon Tamer in Zed City of the Dracomacia continent.
-The game begins on the day the player is to take an exam in order to become a Dragon Tamer; the player follows two of their friends — another prospective Dragon Tamer, Nick, and an established Dragon Tamer, Sara — to Zed City's Ranger HQ, where Dragon Tamers are issued commands and study monsters, and where the Dragon Tamer test is administered.
-The player, alongside Nick, receives a "D-Gear", an item which allows them to digitally store monsters, and afterwards is allowed to hatch Eggs containing their first three monsters.
+The player character is set to take an exam to become a Dragon Tamer, and follows two of their friends — another prospective Dragon Tamer, Nick, and established Dragon Tamer Sara — to Zed City's Ranger HQ, where Dragon Tamers are issued commands and study monsters, and where the Dragon Tamer test is administered.
+The player, alongside Nick, receives a "D-Gear", an item which allows them to digitally store monsters, from Captain Watari.